magento/devdocs/src/recommendations/install.md

 1. Admin UI - Needed to configure recommendations on your storefront

-## Install Product Recommendations
+## Install Product Recommendations {#install}

 For the Early Access Program, deploying recommendations to your site requires that you complete the following tasks:

 1. Sign up through [this form](https://forms.gle/VE9VSSj9TMUTJ41u6).
-You will receive a SaaS Environment ID after signing up.
-You will use this ID to complete the installation steps below.
+Within 24 hours, you will receive a SaaS Environment ID via Email from Product Management.
+This ID identifies a production or non-production cloud service environment for use with Product Recommendations.
+You will use this ID to complete the module [configuration]({{ page.baseurl }}/recommendations/configure.html).
+If, after 24 hours, you have not received your ID, <a href="mailto:magento-product-recs-feedback@adobe.com">E-mail us</a>.

 1. Install the `product-recommendations` module via the following composer command: